af/envalid/README.md

 })
 ```

-Additionally, envalid exposes `EnvError` and `EnvMissingError`, which can be checked in case specific error handling is desired:
+Additionally, Envalid exposes `EnvError` and `EnvMissingError`, which can be checked in case specific error handling is desired:

 ```js
 const env = cleanEnv(process.env, myValidators, {